Skip to main content

 You are protected both at work and outside of work.

-• Sex refers to biological differences based on genitalia, hormonal and genetic classifications of persons, including male, female and intersex, although courts have taken a more expansive view of the term to include sexual orientation and gender identity in the context of discrimination on the basis of sex.
+• Sex refers to anatomical, physiological, genetic, or physical differences that classify people as male, female and intersex.
+These include sex characteristics like genitalia, reproductive organs, hormones, chromosomes, and genes.
+Some courts have taken a more expansive view of the term to include sexual orientation and gender identity in the context of discrimination on the basis of sex, although biological sex is distinct from gender identity.

 • Sexual orientation refers to a person’s physical or emotional attraction to people of the same and/or other genders.
-It is about whom you love, whether described as heterosexual (straight), gay, lesbian, bisexual, pansexual or asexual.
+Common sexual orientations include heterosexual (straight), gay, lesbian, bisexual, pansexual, or asexual.
+Sexual orientation is about who you love and is not related to gender identity.

-• Gender identity or simply gender is a person’s deeply-felt sense of being male, female, non-binary, third gender or two-spirit, regardless of the sex they were assigned at birth.
-It is about who you are.
+• Gender identity or simply gender is a person’s deeply-felt sense of self.
+Common gender identities include man, woman, non-binary, third gender or two-spirit.
+Gender identity is about who you are and may or may not correspond to biological sex.

-• Cisgender is a term used to describe a person whose gender identity corresponds with the sex they were assigned at birth. ("Trans-" means across from and "Cis-" means on the same side as.)
+• A person who is cisgender is a person whose gender identity corresponds with the sex they were assigned at birth. ("Trans-" means across from and "Cis-" means on the same side as.)
+People who are not transgender are cisgender.

 Frequently asked questions